 Check your operating system.
-The steps below are based on Android Pie (9.0) and iOS 13, among the most-used versions of each operating system.
-But if you have another version, the steps may be slightly different.
+The steps below are based on Android 10 and iOS 13, among the most-used versions of each operating system.
+But if you have an older or newer version, the steps may be slightly different.

 So, what is actually taking up so much space on your phone?
 It depends, of course.
 But there's a decent chance that your photos and videos – ie, those you record yourself – are using more room than anything else, so getting as many of them off your phone as possible should be your priority.

 Many people have multiple GBs of photos and videos – and if you only have, say, 32GB to play with in total, that can take up a huge percentage.

 You can deal with your photos without deleting them, or having to pay for a hard drive which you'll likely have to lock away in a drawer somewhere.
 Storing them online can free up many GBs of space, yet means you can still access and view them on your phone.

 Best of all, both Android and iPhone users can get FREE online storage, via the Google Photos app or other options.
 Google Photos allows unlimited free storage of photos and videos, though only if you save them in Google's compressed ‘high quality’ format rather than the original.
 This resizes photos over 16 megapixels to 16 megapixels, which shouldn't be a problem for most.